Query Rules Overview

 Query Rules comes directly out of this process, as it addresses a number of recurring and similarly-related customer requests.

 For example, we’ve had many requests for word detection.
-Customers ask whether we have a mechanism that could weigh words differently depending on context, thereby creating more semantic relevance?
-Can the Algolia engine dynamically adapt its behavior to what a user types?
+Customers ask whether we have a mechanism that could weigh words differently depending on context, thereby creating relevance based on meaning, not only textual matching.
+Can Algolia dynamically adapt its behavior to what a user types?

 Up to now, if a customer wanted this kind of targeted, dynamic behavior, we advised changing settings, defining different data attributes, and using features such as synonyms, query expansion, and optional filters.
 In other words, we relied on existing functionality that, when put together, more or less achieved the desired results.
 But these solutions required some extra implementation work, and they also applied to every search, thereby improving the relevance for some queries but degrading it for others.

-Consider “red t-shirt”.
-If a customer wanted Algolia to recognize “red” as a color and therefore search only in the color attribute whenever “red” was typed in, or to show only “shirts” whenever the engine detected a kind of shirt like “t-shirt”, we would need a new mechanism for this.
+For example: consider “red t-shirt”.
+If a customer wanted Algolia to recognize “red” as a color and therefore search only in the color attribute whenever “red” was typed in, or to show only “shirts” whenever the engine detected a kind of shirt like “t-shirt”, we would need a new mechanism.

 Every Algolia customer can benefit from Query Rules